 Silk Tree Care

 Silk trees need just enough water to keep moist; they will even tolerate a short period of drought.
-A 2-inch layer of mulch will help to protect the tree and keep the soil moist.
+A 2 inch (5 cm.) layer of mulch will help to protect the tree and keep the soil moist.
 If you are getting regular rainfall, it is not necessary to water your tree.

 Fertilize your tree with compost or organic fertilizer in early spring before the leaves appear.

 Prune dead branches to keep the tree healthy.
 Keep an eye out for webworms, which seem to be attracted to this tree.
 In some regions, canker is a problem.
 If your tree develops canker, it is necessary to remove infected branches.